Chapterhouse (band): Career

 The band's second album Blood Music, which was stylistically different, was released in 1993.
+According to Rowe, while the first album "originally had a very raw feel" and was made as an attempt by the band to sound like The Stooges live, Blood Music was "a different concept altogether".
+It had a lot more dance music influences that mainly came into play from Sherriff.
 Singles from the album "She's a Vision" and "We Are the Beautiful" were relatively successful.
 Some copies of Blood Music included a bonus disc "retranslated" by Global Communication, called Pentamerous Metamorphosis that was withdrawn due to a sampling lawsuit, but later reissued in a slightly altered version.

-The band then released no further new material other than a double album, Rownderbowt, in 1996, compiling their singles, various B-sides, rarities and unreleased demos which featured Slowdive drummer Simon Scott.
+The band then released no further new material other than a double album, Rownderbowt, in 1996, compiling their singles, various b-sides, rarities and unreleased demos which featured Slowdive drummer Simon Scott.
 Sherriff went on to form Bio.com and Rowe went on to play guitar for Mojave 3.
 Bates formed Cuba and now plays in the British folktronica band Tunng, and Chapterhouse ceased for almost fifteen years.

 The music of Chapterhouse was mostly out of print on CD until March 2006, when Cherry Red Records reissued the album Whirlpool with bonus tracks, and for the first time, lyrics.

 The band played a version of "Love Forever" with Ulrich Schnauss on the Barn Stage at the 2008 edition of Truck Festival.
-In response to requests over the years, Chapterhouse played live at Club AC30's Reverence show at the ICA on 26 November 2009 along with Ulrich Schnauss and Kirsty Hawkshaw.
+In response to requests over the years, Chapterhouse played live at Club AC30's Reverence show at the ICA on 26 November 2009 along with Schnauss and Kirsty Hawkshaw.
 This was preceded on 23 November by a warm up show at the Luminaire in Kilburn.
 The band also played at The Scala in London on 18 March 2010, and undertook short tours of Japan in April 2010 and North America in May 2010.
 The North American tour had to be postponed due to the Icelandic ash cloud cancelling flights, stranding Patman in Japan.
 Chapterhouse rescheduled the North American tour for September and October 2010.
 No plans were made for any other shows and the band ended the brief reunion in 2010.

+On 22 March 2023, the band announced a deluxe CD box set release entitled Chronology.
+It contains previously released albums, singles, b-sides, remixes, and demos, including twenty unreleased songs.
+It was released on 26 May 2023 through Cherry Red Records.